mike-s123/MStar-WLAN/README.md

 # MStar-WLAN

 This project includes both hardware and software for interfacing to a [Morningstar](https://www.morningstarcorp.com/) solar controller via wireless LAN (WiFi).
 The core is an ESP8266 based WEMOS D1 Mini Pro board (about $4 via AliExpress and wait a few weeks) or maybe an ESP32-WROVER-B 16MB (~$5 from Mouser).
 ESP32 is definitely a work in progress (expressif hasn't done a good job with API consistency, and ESP32 doesn't have all the libraries the ESP8266 does).
 These were chosen because they have a relatively large flash (16 MiB) for storing files, which allows having documentation on-board.
-There's support for monitoring and configuration via a web interface, MODBUS/TCP, and a RESTful API.
+There's support for monitoring and configuration via a web interface, MODBUS/TCP, and a RESTful JSON API.

 A core with less flash memory should work fine as long as the "data" directory will fit.
-Delete files from /data if needed.
-The additional flash memory on the recommended cores is there in order to support the config and documentation files needed to support additional controllers beyond those currently provided in addition to future needs ("640K ought to be enough for anyone!").
+Delete files from /data/doc and /data/ctl if needed.
+The additional flash memory on the recommended cores is there in order to support the config and documentation files needed to support controllers beyond those currently provided in addition to future needs ("640K ought to be enough for anyone!").
 Edit /data/documentation.htm if you remove documentation files.

 It is coded using the [Arduino IDE](https://www.arduino.cc/en/Main/Software), which is a bit "odd", hence code being split for clarity amongst multiple .h files.
 If you know how to do it better, please advise.

 The printed circuit board was done in [Eagle](https://www.autodesk.com/products/eagle/overview).

 Development has been done with testing against the Prostar MPPT and Prostar Gen3 controllers, and the information/config files for those have been provided.
-Other controllers will need to have .csv files (see data/csv_file_desc.txt) and image files (e.g. /data/PS-MPPT.png) added.
+Other controllers will need to have .csv files (see data/csv_file_desc.txt) and image files (e.g. /data/ctl/PS-MPPT.png) added.
 It should also be able to support Sunsavers (SSDuo, SS-MPPT), and Tristar (TS-45, TS-60, TS-MPPT-x) controllers (i.e. ones supporting MODBUS).
 Morningstar isn't consistent with naming or numbering the registers, so such support might require more than just creating the .csv files.

 MODBUS-TCP works with Morningstar's MSView, allowing it to be used to monitor and configure a controller wirelessly.
 To do that, in MSView, do "Devices/Manual connection", select your controller type, select Connection Type Remote, and enter the IP address or DNS name of the MStar-WLAN.
 OK.
 Then right click on the controller in the left column and "connect."
 MSView first downloads any logs, so may take a minute before much else happens.